V2.212 – 5 Feb 2020

 Nothing new to report on the device front.

-Soon we will see the final, pre-announced firmware updates to the Vantage range, especially with some Vantage V-only features to be added (STRAVA).
+We have just seen the final, pre-announced firmware updates to the Vantage range, with some Vantage V-only features to be added (STRAVA).

 Coros have also updated the firmware on their top-of-the-range devices but I would expect almost all of their new features to roll back to every model.
 Of specific interest to runners (apart from the new Coros power pod) is the introduction of an innovative TRACK SPORTS PROFILE which, sort of, cheats (in a nice way) to get accurate GPS tracks and distance measurements regardless of which lane you run in.